Corporate Transparency Act 2019: What Businesses Must Know

 You can report beneficial ownership information by electronically filing the report using FinCEN’s BOI reporting system.
 You can then choose between uploading your report as a PDF or filing using their online form.
 After filling out the information, you can submit it!

-FinCEN’s website includes frequently asked questions to guide you through the process, and there are no fees associated with submitting your BOI report.
+FinCEN’s website includes frequently asked questions to guide you through the process, and submitting your BOI report is free.

 Access to Beneficial Ownership Information

-While FinCEN does keep information on beneficial owners of reporting companies, there is no way for the general public to access your sensitive data.
+While FinCEN does keep information on beneficial owners of reporting companies, the general public cannot access your sensitive data.
 The only entities with access would be law enforcement agencies and financial institutions required by law to perform due diligence for their customers.
-These entities also have to pass FinCENs requirements to access the information to ensure that it isn’t used for commercial purposes.
+These entities also have to pass FinCEN’s requirements to access the information and ensure that it isn’t used for commercial purposes.

-Once your report beneficial ownership information, there is a litany of access controls and data security measures in place to ensure no leakage.
+Once you report beneficial ownership information, there is a litany of access controls and data security measures in place to ensure no leakage.

-Governmental entities such as the secretary of state would not have direct access to the BOI information found in FinCEN, as there is a primary focus on law enforcement agencies and aren’t intended for general use by governmental agencies.
-It would be used primarily for investigations.
+Government entities such as the Secretary of State would not have direct access to the BOI information found in FinCEN, as the primary focus is on law enforcement agencies.
+The information is intended for something other than general use by governmental agencies; it would be used primarily for investigations.

 Compliance with the Corporate Transparency Act